exegeist/sep-mypy/README.md

 The total coverage improvement is 100%, as both the statement and branch coverage increased from 0% in the original function to 100% after the test was added.
 The coverage increased as the test caused all the different branches in the main function to run and checks the output of the function to make sure it is correct.
 As every statement is run in the function, the statement coverage is 100% and likewise, since all the branches are accounted for and run, the branch coverage is also 100%.

 *Disclaimer: As explained in the "Coverage improvement" section, the result of the coverage improvement is run on the meet_with_coverage.py file and not meet.py.
 This is because, I decided to copy/inherit the original function from meet.py and implement my coverage tool in a new file meet_with_coverage.py.
-Thus the tests run on the new functions in meet_with_coverage.py.
+Thus, the tests run on the new functions in meet_with_coverage.py.
 The reasons for this is that it allowed me to create a pretty print function and keep all my changes in one file so that it is easy to see what I implemented.
 This means that the coverage improvement is shown over the meet_with_coverage.py file and not over the original meet.py file as shown below:*

 ![Total coverage for meet_with_coverage.py](cov-total-meet_with_coverage.png)